Reviews You Can Rely On

 Comfort and Mobility

-Comfort and mobility comprise a single metric, which carries the most weight in our scoring system.
-These essential qualities are based on all-day wear, general comfort, fit, the fabric's flexibility and cut, and, therefore, the overall ease of movement one will experience on the trail.
-In summary, the majority of the shorts we've reviewed thus far have been either mid-rise or high-waisted, meaning that when sitting down or squatting, their waistbands, thankfully, don't drop too low in the back and expose skin.
-Our lineup includes a range of inseam sizes.
-The length of a short leg doesn't always impact mobility, but it sometimes can.
-The highest-scoring competitors don't ride up or bunch on us as we hike, and they also provide easily accessible pockets that won't become bothersome when filled with necessary items such as a phone.
+Comfort and mobility are essential qualities in any piece of outdoor clothing.
+We base our testing here on all-day wear, general comfort, fit, the fabric's flexibility and cut (regarding whether our movements are hindered), and, of course, our own experiences on the trails.
+Other tangential facets of comfort include the rise of the shorts, the inseam length, and how the use of pockets may impact mobility.
+The majority of the shorts we've tested here are mid-rise or high-waisted, meaning that when sitting down or squatting, their waistbands don't drop too low in the back to expose skin.
+We've included a range of inseam lengths to better accommodate the varied personal comforts and preferences of our readers.
+The length of a short doesn't always impact mobility, but it sometimes can.
+The highest-scoring competitors don't ride up or bunch on us as we hike, and they also provide easily accessible pockets that won't become bothersome when filled with items such as a cell phone.

 Credit: Sara Aranda

 The Mountain Hardwear Dynama Bermuda handles scrambles and hikes with ease, exceeding any initial expectations.
-By far, they are the most comfortable and flexible pair of shorts in our test group due to the soft, pliable material made primarily out of nylon, but with the added benefit of 6% elastane for stretch.
-With an inseam of 9 inches for the size Small we tested, there isn't much to complain about regarding comfort.
-The wide waistband is simple but form-fitting, contouring easily to fit the curves of the body.
-Additionally, the cuts for the legs are roomier, flowing with the legs as opposed to creating points of constriction.
+By far, they are the most comfortable and flexible pair of lengthier shorts in our test group.
+Their soft, pliable material features elastane for added stretch.
+The 9-inch inseam provides more coverage and comfort while remaining flexible.
+The wide waistband is simple but form-fitting, contouring around the curves of our body.
+The cuts for the legs are somewhat tapered, but we didn't find them constricting whatsoever.

 What to Know About Wide Waistbands

-Having a wide waistband can be more comfortable, but they are not all created equal.
-The extra fabric can create greater pockets of heat or areas that hold sweat around the abdomen.
-A light and highly breathable fabric is a must for successfully integrating such a feature into the design without introducing new and unexpected problems tied to thermoregulation and moisture into the mix.
+A wide waistband can be more comfortable, but they are not all created equal.
+Any extra thickness to the fabric or the width itself can hold heat or sweat around the abdomen.
+A light and highly breathable fabric is a must to maintain comfort without introducing thermoregulation or ventilation issues.

-The REI Sahara Bermuda is another example of a pair with a long inseam (9 inches) and relatively slim cut, yet testers found they just aren't as free-flowing as the Dynamas.
-Though their flexible and elastic fabric allows for unimpeded movement, the waistband itself is where comfort is slightly compromised, as the elastic design traps sweat and is stiffer than other waistbands in our lineup.
-Some wearers also find the waistband design a little strange due to the inner belt loops that wrap inside the waistband, which then rests against the skin.
-Not everyone will complain about this, but it could be a nuisance enough that some wearers will want to take a careful look before making a final decision, especially if you plan to carry a heavy pack.
+The REI Co-op Sahara Bermuda is another example of a pair with a long inseam (9 inches) and a relatively slim cut, yet testers found they aren't as free-flowing as the Mountain Hardwear Dynama.
+Though their flexible and elastic fabric allows for unimpeded movement, the waistband isn't as comfortable, as the design traps sweat and is stiffer than other waistbands in our lineup.
+The belt loops wrap around to the inside of the waistband and rest against the skin.
+We didn't find this super uncomfortable, but it could be something to consider if you plan to carry a heavy pack with a hip belt.

 On a hot summer day when you know you'll be moving fast, sometimes a minimalist design like the Rei Co-op Active Pursuits can be the most appropriate option to keep you comfy and cool, especially if you are going to carry a pack with plenty of pockets for your essentials.